 So which of these skills are companies looking for at the moment?
 Read on for a look at some of the UK’s more in-demand skills and see how you match up.
 Unfortunately, those people who have no qualifications are generally the same people who have the least access to training and re-skilling, so if that’s you, by reading this you have already made a great first step in working out where to go next.

 - Cloud computing – engineering high-performance computer networks for maintenance and security purposes – was identified by LinkedIn Research as the number one technical skill in demand.
 In order to get a solid background in this, you can do an undergraduate course in something like computing networks or software engineering, or if you already have an undergraduate degree, you can go straight to postgraduate level.
-If that level of commitment doesn’t work for you right now, you can check out online Futurelearn courses or similar from Udemy to pick up the skills in a more flexible, self-managed way.
+If that level of commitment doesn’t work for you right now, you can check out online Futurelearn courses to pick up the skills in a more flexible, self-managed way.

 - Healthcare skills are certain to be in demand more and more as our population ages and changes.
 According to a Guardian report last year, restructuring around nursing careers means that there is now a defined career path for healthcare assistants towards becoming registered nurses.
 Fortunately, this is a role where – if you aren’t great at formal education – you can undertake a good deal of training on the job, and start with almost nothing (similarly to David, a home support worker we spoke to last year).
 It’s perfect for you if you like helping people, have keen observation skills and a good memory for detail.